rseal/GnuRadar/readme.txt

 3. gradar-run : Data collection tool for the USRP receiver.
 4. gradar-replay: Data replay tool for HDF5 files.
 Requires rtPlotter for display.
-5. gradar-plot: Real-time data plotter for diagnostic use.

 Dependencies: